Espalier trees are an aspect of formal gardens that I greatly admire and would love to better understand.

-My first glimpse of espalier – fruit trees or vines trained to grow flat against a wall or trellis – was during a trip to the great Château at Chenonceau, in the Loire Valley.
-Our hotel had a walled vegetable garden used to supply its restaurant and, evidently, a gardener talented and patient enough to also spend years taming trees to grow in two dimensional sculptural shapes against the ancient stones.
+My first glimpse of espalier trees – trained to grow flat against a wall or trellis – was during a trip to the great Château at Chenonceau, in the Loire Valley.
+Our hotel had a walled vegetable garden used to supply its restaurant and, evidently, a gardener talented and patient enough to also spend years taming trees and vines to grow in two dimensional sculptural shapes against the ancient stones.

-While collecting photos of formal topiary gardens I rediscovered espalier, which seems logical since it is yet another highly refined and historically noteworthy form of landscape architecture with shapes as amazing as the living walls I admire so much.
-As a non-gardener I would never aspire to learning this arcane technique let alone have the patience or skill to pull it off.
-But there are books and expert websites on the subject for those who might be equally bitten by this particular bug.
+While collecting photos of formal topiary gardens I rediscovered espalier, which seems logical since it is yet another highly refined and historically noteworthy form of landscape architecture.
+The shapes are as amazing as the living walls I admire so much.
+As a non-gardener I would never aspire to attempt this arcane technique let alone have the patience or skill to pull it off.
+But there are books and expert websites on the subject for those who might be equally bitten by the espalier bug.
 And I was delighted to also discover an entire vocabulary associated with the various shapes that can result from the various growing and pruning techniques.

-So here I am, once again, drooling over a subject with which I have zero experience but acres of admiration.
-Yes, I know I need to remedy this latest obsession with a trip to England for garden tours but unless the Red Sox start playing baseball across the pond, I could never convince Mr. AM to go.
+So here I am, once again, drooling.
+I expect I need to remedy this latest obsession with a trip to England for garden tours but unless the Red Sox start playing baseball across the pond, I could never convince Mr. AM to go.
 So a fangirl I shall be.
-One look at the majestic, horizontal tiered quince tree at Anglesey Abbey [top], a Jacobean-style house in Cambridge on 114 acres, and I am in awe at the scale and precision possible with a large tree.
+One look at the majestic, horizontal tiered quince tree at Anglesey Abbey [top], a Jacobean-style house in Cambridge on 114 acres, and you might share my fascination with the scale and precision possible with a large tree.

 Katherine Aby’s Espalier Services website has this indispensable chart of the various shapes.
 Ms. Aby is the author of a book and the espalist at the University of Minnesota Landscape Arboreteum.